Haywood Early College High School

 Haywood Early College is a public high school located on the campus of Haywood Community College.
 Haywood Early College High School enrolls students in grades 9 through 13.
 Students who complete the full program earn both a high school diploma and a two-year transfer degree.

 History

 Haywood Early College opened in the fall of 2006 supported by a grant from the Bill and Melinda Gates Foundation and in collaboration with the North Carolina New Schools Project.

 It serves a population of approximately one hundred and ninety students.

 Academics

 Haywood Early College has achieved considerable academic success.
-HEC earned an A rating from the state for the 2013–2014 academic year, SchoolDigger ranked HEC 29th out of 503 North Carolina high schools, and was recognized as a National Blue Ribbon School in 2018.
+HEC earned an A rating from the state for the 2013–2014 academic year.
+As of June 2026, SchoolDigger ranked HEC 20th out of 641 North Carolina high schools, and was recognized as a National Blue Ribbon School in 2018.
+The school was also recognized as an Apple Distinguished School from 2021-2024 and again from 2024-2027.